-(EPMs 14476 and 16265 - ActivEX 100%)
+(EPMs 14937, 14079, 14476 and 16265 - ActivEX 100%)

-The Esk Copper and Gold Project consists of tenements 14476 (Booubyjan) and 16265 (Blairmore), which comprises a total 39 sub-blocks and encompass an area of 120 km2 (Figure 1 & 11).
+The Esk Copper and Gold Project consists of four tenements EPM 14937 (Barambah), 14079 (Coalstoun), 14476 (Booubyjan) and 16265 (Blairmore), which comprise a total 94 sub-blocks and encompass an area of 290.8 km2 (Figure 1 & 10).
 ActivEX Limited holds 100% interest in all tenements.
-The Project is located in the New England Orogen in southeast Queensland between the towns of Gayndah and Goomeri, 215 km due northwest of Brisbane (Figure 1).
+The Project is located in the New England Orogen in southeast Queensland between the towns of Gayndah and Goomeri, 215 km due northwest of Brisbane (Figure 10).
 The prospects are situated at the intersection of the NNW trending Perry Fault zone (host to Mt Rawdon +2Moz gold deposit) and NE trending (Darling Lineament related) structures.

-The Esk Copper and Gold project is host to mineralisation with similarities to many High-K Calcalkalic to Alkalic Porphyry copper-gold deposits, near surface supergene copper deposits, as well as potential for breccia-pipe hosted gold-copper deposits.
+The Esk Copper and Gold project is host to mineralisation with similarities to many High-K Calcalkalic to Alkalic Porphyry copper-gold deposits, near-surface supergene copper deposits, as well as the potential for breccia-pipe hosted gold-copper deposits.